Paul Merage: Biography

 In 1983, he noticed that as more women entered the work force there was a newly emerging need for a hot meal or snack that children could easily prepare themselves when returning from school.
 This demographic trend coincided with the development of microwave oven for home use.
 Even though microwave ovens did not have widespread distribution in US households in 1983, Merage correctly predicted that microwave oven usage would continue to grow exponentially.
 Merage developed the concept of a quick two-minute microwaveable meal which was all enclosed in a crust for ease of handling, using nothing more than a paper towel.
-He named it “Hot Pockets”, and promoted it as the “Hot Meal without a Big Deal. " He personally led the effort to formulate this product; after two years of testing and experimentation, he developed and patented a unique process which resulted in a product with tasty fillings and a crispy crust.
+He named it "Hot Pockets", and promoted it as the "Hot Meal without a Big Deal. " He personally led the effort to formulate this product; after two years of testing and experimentation, he developed and patented a unique process which resulted in a product with tasty fillings and a crispy crust.
 Chef America then marketed Hot Pockets nationally.
 By 1986, approximately 25% of US households owned a Microwave.
 As microwave ownership increased and as more women entered the workforce Hot pockets gained greater recognition and eventually became a success.
 In later years the company expanded the brand to Lean Pockets, Croissant Pockets and Breakfast Pockets.
+Merage reportedly does not like to eat Hot Pockets.

 In October 2002, he sold Chef America to Nestlé SA for $2.6 billion; at the time, the company had sales of $750 million and over 1,800 employees.